 Quapaw, Oklahoma, United States

-The Quapaw tribe runs the Downstream Casino Resort in Oklahoma where they apply combine Indigenous food and farming knowledge with modern hotel operations.
-They have seven greenhouses and two gardens with 20 varieties...
+The Quapaw tribe runs the Downstream Casino Resort in Oklahoma where they combine Indigenous food and farming knowledge with modern hotel operations.
+They have seven greenhouses and two gardens with 20 varieties of ve...

 South Dakota News Watch